Requirements and criteria for tendering

 Grounds for exclusion

-Two types of grounds for exclusion apply to contracts above the European threshold amounts: voluntary and mandatory, below which it is always voluntary.
-We generally do not apply the voluntary grounds for exclusion below the threshold amounts.
+For contracts above the European threshold amounts, there are two types of grounds for exclusion: voluntary and mandatory.
+Below the threshold amounts, exclusion is always voluntary.
+As a rule, we do not apply the voluntary grounds for exclusion below the threshold amounts.

-What must a company meet in order to perform a certain contract for HHNK?
-This is what the suitability requirements in a tender are about.
-Think about requirements regarding:
+What requirements must a company meet in order to carry out a specific assignment for the HHNK?
+This is covered by the suitability requirements for a tender.
+These include requirements relating to:

 - technical and professional competence;